 Refer to the link below on how to find your AWS Account ID.

 Make sure you have access to an account on Amazon Web Sevices which has sufficient access to create all of the required resources, this usually means administrator access.

 You'll need a license key of Accurate.Video to get started.
 Please reach out to us at firstname.lastname@example.org if you don't.

-You'll see the quick create stack screen again, where at least two private and two public subnets, the hosted zone id, and a domain name needs to be entered.
+You'll see all the parameters from the stack template, where at least two private and two public subnets, the hosted zone id, and a domain name needs to be entered.
 The other fields you can keep at their default values unless you know the implications of changing them.